benmarwick/ctv-archaeology/README.md

 Lancelotti, C. (2018).
 Not all that burns is wood.
 A social perspective on fuel exploitation and use during the Indus urban period (2600-1900 BC). _PLoS One_ 2018; 13(3): e0192364.

+Lancelotti C, Ruiz-Pérez J, García-Granero JJ.
+2017.
+Investigating fuel and fireplaces with a combination of phytoliths and multi-element analysis: an ethnographic experiment. _Vegetation History and Archaeobotany_ 26:75-83.

 Lancelotti C, Martinez-Sánchez R, Vera-Rodríguez JC, Pérez-Jordà G, Peña-Chocarro L, Biagetti S, Madella M. (2021).
 Phytolith analyses from Khil and Kaf Taht el-Ghar (Western Maghreb): Plant use trajectories in a long-term perspective. _Journal of Archaeological Science: Reports_, 37, 102921.

 Lawrence D, Palmisano A, de Gruchy MW (2021).
 Collapse and continuity: A multi-proxy reconstruction of settlement organization and population trajectories in the Northern Fertile Crescent during the 4.2kya Rapid Climate Change event. _PLoS ONE_ 16(1): e0244871. <doi:10.1371/journal.pone.0244871>